-NOTE: The NWDAF containing MTLF do not know the Spatial validity, Validity period and other information of the historical ML models in this step.
+NOTE: The NWDAF containing MTLF do not know the Spatial validity, Validity period and other information of the ML models stored in ADRF in this step.
 The specific algorithm to modify the filter information should be determined by NWDAF containing MTLF based on internal configuration, which is not included in this solution.

 4. The NWDAF containing MTLF utilize the NRF to discover ADRF instance unless ADRF information is available by other means, e.g. locally configured in the NWDAF containing MTLF.
 The NWDAF containing MTLF may consider the following factors: S-NSSAI, Analytics ID, ML model information (e.g. Spatial validity ), etc.

-5. The NWDAF containing MTLF sends historical ML model request to ADRF using a new ADRF service.
-The original filter information and the modified filter information should be included.
+5. The NWDAF containing MTLF sends ML model request to ADRF using a new ADRF service (e.g. Nadrf_MLModelManagement_RetrievalRequest, similar to solution#42 but with different contents).
+The following parameters should be included: Analytics ID(s), the original filter information (same as the filter information received from AnLF) and the updated filter information (updated by the NWDAF containing MTLF), and other information (e.g. a notification target address, etc.).
 The ADRF preferentially sends the ML model that match the original filter information to the NWDAF containing MTLF.
-If none of the historical ML model can match the original filter information, the ADRF sends the ML model that match the modified filter information to the NWDAF containing MTLF.
+If none of the ML models stored in ADRF can match the original filter information, the ADRF sends the ML model that match the modified filter information to the NWDAF containing MTLF.
 In addition to the parameters defined in TS 23.288(e.g. ML model file address, Spatial validity, Validity period), the ML model ID should be included.

-6. If the retrieved historical ML model match the original filter information, the NWDAF containing MTLF sends the historical ML model to NWDAF containing AnLF directly.
-If the historical ML model do not match the original filter information, the NWDAF containing MTLF need to do some further training on the historical ML model until the historical ML model can match the original filter information.
+6. If the retrieved ML model match the original filter information, the NWDAF containing MTLF sends the ML model to NWDAF containing AnLF directly.
+If the ML model do not match the original filter information, the NWDAF containing MTLF need to do some further training on the ML model until the ML model can match the original filter information.

 7. NWDAF containing MTLF sends Nnwdaf_MLModelInfo_Request response to NWDAF containing AnLF as described in clause 6.2A.3 of TS 23.288[5].

-8. If the NWDAF containing MTLF did not retrieval any historical ML model in step 5, it sends a request to ADRF to store the new ML model.
+8. If the NWDAF containing MTLF trained a new ML model or did some further training on a ML model stored in ADRF, the NWDAF containing MTLF may send a request to ADRF to store the new ML model.
 The following parameters should be included: Analytics ID, ML model file, ML model serialization format, Spatial validity, Validity period, model performance and other related information.
 The ADRF then assigns a model ID to this ML model.
-If the NWDAF containing MTLF did further training on one of the historical model, the NWDAF containing MTLF sends a request to ADRF to update the corresponding historical ML model.
-The NWDAF containing MTLF shall use new services to store and update the ML model.
+The NWDAF containing MTLF shall use a new service to store the ML model (e.g. Nadrf_MLModelManagement_StorageRequest, which is similar to solution#42 and solution#43).

+NOTE: What is provided from MTLF to ADRF should align with KI#5.

-The ADRF then registers/updates the ML model profile to NRF using Nnrf_NFManagement_NFRegister.
+The ADRF may register the ML model profile to NRF using Nnrf_NFManagement_NFRegister.
 One or more than one of the following parameters should be included: ADRF ID, ML model ID, Spatial validity, Validity period, model performance and other related information.